 Hotels Near Kamakhya Temple

 There are many places to choose from in and around Guwahati.
-During my visit, I stayed near the bus station but I don’t really recommend it as the bus station was a little far.
+During my visit, I stayed near the bus station but I don’t recommend it as the bus station was a little far.

 So speaking of hotels near Kamakhya temple, here are a few names where I will recommend you to stay: